Cerrado: Agriculture

-The Cerrado was thought challenging for agriculture until researchers at Brazil's agricultural and livestock research agency, Embrapa, discovered that it could be made fit for industrial crops by appropriate additions of phosphorus and lime.
+The soil in the Cerrado had historically been challenging for agriculture until researchers at Brazil's agricultural and livestock research agency, Embrapa, discovered that it could be made fit for industrial crops by appropriate additions of phosphorus and lime.
 In the late 1990s, between 14 million and 16 million tons of lime were being poured on Brazilian fields each year.
 The quantity rose to 25 million tons in 2003 and 2004, equaling around five tons of lime per hectare.
 This manipulation of the soil allowed for industrial agriculture to grow exponentially in the area.
 Researchers also developed tropical varieties of soybeans, until then a temperate crop, and currently, Brazil is the world's main soyabeans exporter due to the boom in animal feed production caused by the global rise in meat demand.

 Today the Cerrado region provides more than 70% of the beef cattle production in the country, being also a major production center of grains, mainly soya, beans, maize, and rice.
 Large extensions of the Cerrado are also used for the production of cellulose pulp for the paper industry, with the cultivation of several species of eucalyptus and pines, but as a secondary activity.
 Coffee produced in the Cerrado is now a major export.

 During the last 25 years this biome has been increasingly threatened by industrial monoculture farming, particularly soybeans, the unregulated expansion of industrial agriculture, the burning of vegetation for charcoal and the development of dams to provide irrigation are drawing criticisms and have been identified as potential threats to several Brazilian rivers.
+When the native forests are removed, it makes droughts more persistent in the region, making the local agricultural industry less productive, because of a reduction in local evapotranspiration effecting regional water cycles.

 This industrial farming of the Cerrado, with the clearing of land for eucalyptus and soy plantations, has grown so much because of various forms of subsidy, including very generous tax incentives and low interest loans.
 This has resulted in the establishment of a highly mechanized, capital intensive system of agriculture.
 There is also a strong agribusiness lobby in Brazil and in particular, the production of soybeans in the Cerrado is influenced by large corporations such as ADM, Cargill and Bunge, these latter two directly associated with the mass deforestation of this biome.
+In the Cerrado/MATOPIBA agricultural frontier, Conservation International Brazil served as an implementing partner for the UNDP–GEF project Taking Deforestation Out of the Soy Supply Chain, intended to reduce deforestation pressures associated with soy expansion and promote more sustainable production at a landscape scale.